YsrMh/cf-tutorial/README.md

 `cf push`

 Open the sample app in your browser.
+TIPS: you will find the URL of your app after performing this command: `cf apps`

 ## 3. View the Logs